Treatment options for diverticular disease and diverticulitis depend on how severe your symptoms are.

 - if you have a weakened immune system or are more vulnerable to infections

-If surgery is being considered discuss both benefits and risks carefully with the doctor in charge of your care.
+If surgery is being considered, discuss both benefits and risks carefully with the doctor in charge of your care.

 Surgery for diverticulitis involves removing the affected section of your large intestine.
 This is known as a colectomy.
 There are two ways this operation can be performed:

-- laparoscopic colectomy – a type of ‘keyhole surgery’ where the surgeon makes a number of small incisions in your abdomen and uses special instruments guided by a camera to remove a section of large intestine
+- laparoscopic colectomy – a type of "keyhole surgery" where the surgeon makes a number of small incisions in your abdomen and uses special instruments guided by a camera to remove a section of large intestine

 In some cases, the surgeon may decide your large intestine needs to heal before it can be reattached, or that too much of your large intestine has been removed to make reattachment possible.

 In such cases, stoma surgery provides a way of removing waste materials from your body without using all of your large intestine.
+It is known as "having a bag" as a bag is stuck to the skin on your belly and the faeces (poo) are collected in the bag.

-- A colostomy, where a stoma is made in your lower abdomen and a section of your large intestine is removed and connected to the stoma.
+- A colostomy – where a stoma is made in your lower abdomen and a section of your large intestine is removed and connected to the stoma.
 As with an ileostomy, you will need to wear a pouch to collect waste material.

 Results of surgery